SILLAGES #1 2024-2025 // Prospections, residences, exhibition

 He and she benefited from a creative residency in the Lannion-Trégor area in May 2025, joined by two artists selected through a call for applications :

-Olivier Crouzet is a French artist.
+Olivier Crouzel is a French artist.
 He develops contextual art combining video projections and in situ interventions that transform spaces into poetic and contemplative forms, questioning a changing world where disappearance and traces become subjects of observation.

 Andreas Kressig is a Swiss artist.
 He develops ephemeral, habitable architectures from assemblages of recycled materials, creating convivial spaces activated by the physical experience of the public.